matan1905/purple-bird/README.md

   --url http://localhost:3200/todos \
   --header 'Content-Type: application/json' \
   --data '{
+	"task": {
-	"task": "Check out the web ide for debug data"
+		"todo":"Check out the web ide for debug data"
+	}
 }'
 ```
 and return to the web ide to see it.